‘The Young And The Restless’ Spoilers: Victor Responsible For Crystal Killing Zack?

 Meanwhile, at Newman Enterprises, The Young and the Restless spoilers reveal Abby and Victor will have a confrontation about Victoria’s (Amelia Heinle) appointment as the company’s new COO.
 While Victor is sorry that Abby got blindsided, he will insist that Victoria deserves the position.
 Abby will argue that she can get things done, but Victor will point out her mistake of bringing Zack in.
 She will remind him though that he vetted Zack and gave his approval.
 Nonetheless, she will argue that this would not happen again.

 Elsewhere, Abby and Scott will agree to keep secret whatever happened between them while they were facing danger and to go back to the kind of relationship they had before that.
 Scott will tell Sharon she was all he could think of while facing death, and Sharon will tell him she felt intense emotions as well.
 However, fans may wonder if there is a possibility that Abby and Scott would be a couple, as Scott has been drawn closer to Abby in the past weeks.
-But Abby would have to deal with how her boyfriend Zack turned out to be a different person that she thought him to be.
+But Abby would have to deal with how her boyfriend Zack turned out to be a different person than she thought him to be.
 She might beat herself up for what happened.

 Abby and Zack have unfinished business today on #YR! pic.twitter.com/xoaT7lip1O